SnakeWayne/PHBS_MLF_2019/README.md

 3. Now we calculate sentiment score for each stock per news:
 $$ sentiment\\_score = sentiment\\_type \times sentiment\\_weight \times relevance \times 100 $$ Since there may be more than one news for a stock per day, we calculate the average sentiment score to be the final sentiment feature.
 Then we map calendar date to trade date: cut at 15:00.
 It means that the sentiment data before __cut_hour: cut_time__(eg. 15:00) will be taken into current day's trading, the sentiment data after cut_hour:cut_time will be taken into next day's trading.

+We did these steps in [our code](https://github.com/SnakeWayne/PHBS_MLF_2019/blob/master/FinalProjectCode/Sentimental_Factor_and_Dataset_Construction.ipynb), but you may not run this since we didn't upload the raw dataset for signing the NDA, but it is a lot like the sample data for reference and we do kept the [intermediate result](https://github.com/SnakeWayne/PHBS_MLF_2019/blob/master/FinalProjectCode/Sentimental_Factor_and_Dataset_Construction.ipynb)

 ### Traditional trading-related features
 Because our purpose is to test the effectiveness of our sentiment feature, we also need some traditional trading-related features for comparison.
 Using TaLib package, we calculate eight technical indicators: __MFI__, __SMA5__, __SMA10__, __MOM__, __ROC__, __ATR__, __BETA__ and __CCI__.
 Their meanings are as follows:
 * __MFI__: Money Flow Index and Ratio，it also calls Volume Relative Strength Index，VRSI.
 It use four elements: days of rise, days of fall, increase of trading volume, decrease of trading volume to decide the trend of volume and energy and predict supply and demand in the market.